Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 Because different people who work at the airport understand the rules differently, when it comes to portable speakers with a built-in lithium-ion battery.

-So, yes, Bluetooth speakers are allowed to be in your checked in luggage according to all the regulations that are provided.
+So, yes, Bluetooth speakers are allowed to be in your checked luggage according to all the regulations that are provided.

 But, we would say, you should confirm this with your airline at the check-in counter, when you drop your luggage, as there may be a variance to the rule.

-Obviously, if you turn up with a massive boombox or large speaker this would most likely not be acceptable as they would be too big as a carry on bag.
 Another reminder to clarify this with your airline at check-in as the regulations may differ between airlines – with some you may be allowed, with others not.

-The reason, we say this, is if you aren’t allowed to take your Bluetooth speaker on board, it may not be able to be checked in either under certain circumstances like we mentioned earlier.
-And because of this, it can lead to your speaker disappearing in some cases when it’s taken away to be checked later by airline staff.
+The reason, we say this, is if you aren’t allowed to take your speaker on board, it may not be able to be checked in either under certain circumstances like we mentioned earlier.

 If this does happen, the only way you will be able to claim the loss is, if you have travel insurance that covers your luggage and electronic devices, such as speakers, for loss.